Tag Archives: relationship issues

 I’ve since read that some women fear independence.
 Say what?
 Yep.
 Oh, they may think they’ve got it all together and are brave and self-sufficient enough, but the bottom line is they have an unconscious desire to be taken care of by others.
 This was obviously me!

 I thought I had found myself a knight in shining armor and allowed him to whisk me away, and soon became a teenage bride to a sweet-talking, hard-hitting man twice my age.
-He didn’t show much love, nurturing or tenderness, but was harsh and fed on my low self-esteem.
+He didn’t show much love, nurturing, or tenderness, but was harsh and fed on my low self-esteem.
 His motto: “I’m the man, you’re the woman.”
-He had a twisted notion on submissiveness.
-Before I knew it, like a doormat, I was constantly being walked on while becoming subservient to his every whim.
+He had a twisted notion of submissiveness.
+Before I knew it, I was like a doormat, constantly being walked on and becoming subservient to his every whim.
 I did not respect him.
 I feared him.
-Yet, I remained in that relationship fifteen years.
+Yet, I remained in that relationship for fifteen enduring years.

-My smile hid the pain in my heart, as well as makeup did the bruises on my face.
-It would be years of trials and four precious children later, before I found the courage to stand on my own two feet and the courage to walk away from an abusive marriage.
+My smile hid the pain in my heart, as makeup hid the bruises on my face.
+It would be years of trials and four precious children later before I found the courage to stand on my own two feet and the courage to walk away from an abusive marriage.

-A few years ago, the best help book given to me on marriage was: “Love & Respect” by Dr. Emerson Eggerichs.
+A few years ago, the best help book I was given on marriage was “Love & Respect” by Dr. Emerson Eggerichs.
 He refers back to Ephesians 5:33: “However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.”
-There are a lot of nuggets in this one book.
-Eggerichs suggested that love alone is not enough for marriage.
-In a nutshell: A wife has one driving need — to feel loved.
+There are many nuggets in this one book.
+Eggerichs suggested that love alone is not enough for a successful marriage.
+In a nutshell, a wife has one driving need: to feel loved.
 When that need is met, she is happy.
 A husband has one driving need — to feel respected.
 When that need is met, he is happy.

-I am happy to report that after being a single mom, I eventually re-married.
-For nearly 24 years, I’ve been married to a wonderful, caring and loving man.
+I am happy to report that I eventually remarried after being a single mom.
+For nearly 24 years, I’ve been married to a wonderful, caring, and loving man.
 God does answer prayers!
-I am grateful that through all our struggles we are committed to one another, no matter what.
+I am grateful that, through all our struggles, we remain committed to one another, no matter what.
 I’m no expert, but I can say no marriage is so good that it can’t be made better.
-We constantly work on this love and respect thing, as well as forgiveness, because neither one of us is perfect.
+We continually work on cultivating love and respect, as well as forgiveness, because neither of us is perfect.

 So I ask you: